 Working papers (submitted/conference drafts)

-Europe’s Refugee Crisis: Local Contact and Out-Group Hostility (with Markus Wagner) (R and R) [Link to manuscript] [Abstract]
+Europe’s Refugee Crisis: Local Contact and Out-Group Hostility (with M. Wagner) (R and R)

-How Open Lists Undermine the Electoral Support of Cohesive Parties (with T. Bräuninger, T. Däubler, R. Huber) (under review) [Link to manuscript] [Abstract]
+How Open Lists Undermine the Electoral Support of Cohesive Parties (with T. Bräuninger, T. Däubler, and R. Huber) (R and R)

 How does ballot structure affect party choice?
 We argue that open lists undermine the electoral support of cohesive parties, to the benefit of internally divided parties.
 This effect is mainly due to indifferent voters close to the midpoint of the two parties‘ positions on a contested policy issue.